photo by Towfiqu Barbhuiya for Unsplash

 3. Change your perspective.

 Our busy lives can quickly have us convinced the way we see things is the only way the world is, and that our thoughts are facts instead of assumptions.
-Try on some new perspectives around your life and your debts.
+Try on some new perspectives around your life and your debts to help you find new ways forward and feel better.

 Imagine you were talking to your 5 year-old self.
-They’d think you were mad to have such a world view that only money matters and invite you to play in the backyard.
-What would Richard Branson think of your debt?
+Would they care if you were in debt, or ask you to play?
+Or what would Richard Branson say?
 He would probably tell you it’s nothing and more than manageable.
 And what would a person living in a hut in Africa with six months left to live think about the fact that you feel like life isn’t worth living, just because you owe people money?

 4. Expand your idea of wealth.